 If you don’t want to use a ladder to get to your hoop, there are microfiber brushes on the market that make the process much easier and are specifically designed for glass and acrylic backboards.

-If you’re looking for a great glass hoop, I suggest checking out my Goal Setter Wall-mounted basketball hoop review!
+You’re looking for a great glass hoop, I suggest checking out my Goal Setter Wall-mounted basketball hoop review!

 How to restore a fiberglass backboard